 Request a Workshop

-- Enhancing Stereotype Awareness works to draw our attention to stereotypes we hold and how they effect our interactions with other.
+- Enhancing Stereotype Awareness explores the formation and perpetuation of stereotypes and how stereotypes affect our interactions with others.

-- I'm Aware: Examining Our Privilege looks at how privilege is connected with our identities and how it applies to our everyday lives.
+- I'm Aware: Examining Our Privilege explores how privilege impacts our lives and how it relates to our social identities.

 ...Or perhaps you are interested in a completely different workshop.
-Let us create a unique workshop that caters specifically to your purpose.
+Complete the Request for I-Journey Workshop form to select one of our predesigned workshops or request a unique workshop that caters specifically to your needs.